If your streaming video needs aren't being met by Amazon, Netflix, iTunes, or any

 different devices.
 I decided to try out the service to see if it was accessible and worth the money.

 Next was the quest to find out if the iPhone app would be accessible.
 The app itself is just a player, so all purchasing and renting has to be done on the website for iOS users.
 This is fine though since the website is pretty accessible.
 Once I had added my ten free titles to my library, I loaded the app and signed in.
-The titles in your library are only visible to VoiceOver if you are in list mode, but once thisis selected, you can see and choose to watch any of them. is selected, you can see and choose to watch any of them.
+The titles in your library are only visible to VoiceOver if you are in list mode, but once this is selected, you can see and choose to watch any of them.

-It will be interesting to see if Target is successful with this new venture or ifthey're too late to the game. they're too late to the game.Source: Go to source
+It will be interesting to see if Target is successful with this new venture or if they're too late to the game.Source: Go to source

 No one has commented on this post.